voodootikigod/node-rolling-spider/README.md

 Instructs the drone to cut off power to the motors, landing immediately.
 ###Roadmap (TODO)
  - Get flips tested
  - Add unit-testing for current functionality
  - Add media capture functionality
-  - Transfer captured media functionality
+	- Add transfer captured media functionality
  - Get battery information
- - Get ultrasound information
+ - Get ultrasound information if possible
 	- Use ultrasound to verify things like taking off/ landing
 ### Release History
 0.1.0 - Able to take off, land, and drift around.
 Flips not tested yet

 1.0.0 - Added a lot of comments.
 Changed signature of construct function to accept a logging function.
 Added hover() which stops all movement, not tested yet.
 Added a ping to maintain connection to the drone.
 Added restriction on OS in package.json